AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 We're actually converting to a `Bool` and then doing an algebraic case!
 This is a StgCmm issue, not a pipeline issue.

 ## Dead stack/heap checks

+FIXED in newcg branch, but in an ad-hoc way (the stack allocator does it).
+We probably want to do this as part of a more general optimisation pass.

 See in `cgrun065`